U.S. third-quarter growth trimmed; business spending slowing

 Industry data last week showed domestic energy firms cut oil rigs for a second week.

-Economic growth estimates for the fourth quarter are around a 2.9 percent rate.
+Economic growth estimates for the fourth quarter are around a 2.7 percent rate.
 The slowdown in growth is expected to spill over into 2019 as the fiscal stimulus fades and a bitter trade war with China and strong dollar undercut manufacturing.

-“We expect momentum to continue to fade as tailwinds from fiscal stimulus dissipate and rising headwinds from tighter financial conditions, slower global growth, reduced energy investment and heightened trade tensions start weigh on capex plans,” said Lydia Boussour, a U.S. economist at Oxford Economics in New York.
+Some regional manufacturing surveys have weakened in December.

+“The drop in the more sentiment-driven headlines as well as the soft reading on actual orders sparks some concerns, and raises the possibility that trade tensions and slowing global growth are beginning to weigh on activity here in the United States,” said Sarah House, a senior economist at Wells Fargo Securities in Charlotte, North Carolina.

-In a third report on Friday, the Commerce Department said consumer spending rose 0.4 percent in November, boosted by outlays on motor vehicles, utilities and recreation.
+In a third report on Friday, the Commerce Department said consumer spending rose 0.4 percent in November, boosted by outlays on motor vehicles, utilities and recreation, after surging 0.8 percent in October.

-Data for October was revised up to show spending surging 0.8 percent instead of the previously reported 0.6 percent rise.

-Economists polled by Reuters had forecast consumer spending increasing 0.3 percent in November.
+Economists had forecast consumer spending increasing 0.3 percent in November.
 When adjusted for inflation, consumer spending rose 0.3 percent last month after jumping 0.6 percent in October.

-While strong consumer spending is seen blunting the hit on the economy from the deteriorating trade deficit, a weakening housing market and slowing business investment on equipment, sluggish wage growth suggested the pace of consumption was unlikely to be sustained.
+While strong consumer spending is seen blunting the hit on the economy from the deteriorating trade deficit, a weakening housing market and slowing business investment on equipment, sluggish income growth suggests the pace of consumption is probably unsustainable.

 Reporting by Lucia Mutikani, Editing by Andrea Ricci